Slyx737/EquitiesValuationProjectionV1/README.md

 # Equity Valuation Projections

-Equity Valuation Projections (EquityValuationProjections) is a Python script that provides a template for projecting the future share price of a company based on historical revenue, earnings growth, dilution, and industry-average valuations.
+Equity Valuation Projections is a Python script that provides a template for projecting the future share price of a company based on historical revenue, earnings growth, dilution, and industry-average valuations.
 The algorithm calculates projected revenue, earnings per share (EPS), net income, enterprise value, and future share price, offering insights into potential investment opportunities.

 ## Overview